appium/appium-uiautomator2-driver/docs/unlock/main.md

 #### pin

-Assumes the the device is protected with a PIN code.
+Assumes the device is protected with a PIN code.
 Expects the `appium:unlockKey` to contain a valid pin consisting of digits in range 0-9, for example `1111`.

 #### pinWithKeyEvent